Raghavvram/pfSense-related/systems_tabs.md

 17. **Shutdown**: Safely shut down the system.

 These options allow you to fine-tune and control virtually every aspect of your pfSense system.
-If you'd like a detailed explanation of how to configure or use any of these features, I’m happy to guide you through it!